Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-1/day-2/lecture-materials/intro-to-git-and-github.md

 By following along today and having done the pre-work, you should now be familiar with basic git commands.

-In SEI, you'll get plenty of practice using git, especially during project week because each of your projects will be stored in its own directory and will be made a git repository in that directory tracking the changes.
+In SEIR, you'll get plenty of practice using git, especially during project week because each of your projects will be stored in its own directory and will be made a git repository in that directory tracking the changes.

 For your convenience, <a href="/downloads/frontend_fundamentals/github-git-cheat-sheet.pdf" download>Click Here</a> for a Git Cheatsheet.